sanchezwebdev/fundamentals-conservation-site/README.md

-# NATURE CONSERVATION WEBSITE
+# HTML.
+CSS, Javascript Web Application

-This is a Vanilla HTML, CSS, Javascript application.
+This is a vanilla HTML, CSS, Javascript web application.
 It makes use of flexbox and grid layout systems.
-Javascript is used for a variety of puproses including dynamic font-size adjustment, sidemenu functionality, modal handling, scroll handling, and more.
+The applicatin is build to be responsive.

-## Installation
+The idea was to build a web application that relies solely on fundamental web-development technologies.

 ### Clone the Repository